AMERICAN CROW (Corvus brachyrhynchos) – (See images below)

 DESCRIPTION: The American Crow is an all black bird, including the bill, eyes and feet.
 The bill is thick and the upper mandible slightly down curved.
-The two sexes look the same.
-The length of this bird is around 50 cm (20 inches).
+Sexes are similar.
+Bird length is around 50 cm (20 inches).

 VOICE: https://www.xeno-canto.org/species/Corvus-brachyrhynchos – the American crow has a very recognizable ”cawing’ call.